cyberlytics/primer-bigdata/README.md

 What did I miss?
 Anything you recommend?

-Contributions are most welcome, please adhere to the contribution guidelines and ensure your pull request adheres to the following guidelines:
+Contributions are most welcome, please ensure your pull request adheres to the following guidelines:

-- Make an individual pull request for each suggestion.
-- Keep descriptions short and simple.
-- Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - Try to make your Pull request and title as descriptive as possible.
-- New categories or improvements to the existing categorization are welcome.

 Thank you for your suggestions!